Job scheduling with SLURM

 The launcher script first lines can contain headers, in the following case, in this case, the following launcher script will request a single task of one ore for 5 minutes, in the

 #!/bin/bash -l #SBATCH -N 1 #SBATCH --ntasks-per-node=1 #SBATCH -c 1 #SBATCH --time=0-00:05:00 #SBATCH -p batch echo "Hello World!"

 Modify this example to:

 - request 6 single core tasks equally spread across two nodes for 3 hours

 - Request as many tasks as cores available on a single node in the batch queue for 3 hours

-- Request one GPU tasks for 4 hours - dedicate 1/4 of available cores for its management (use the gpu partition and the header
+- Iris only - request one GPU tasks for 4 hours - dedicate 1/4 of available cores for its management (use the gpu partition and the header

 #SBATCH -G 1)